-Investments in associates are recorded using the equity method of accounting whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition changes in the Group's share of the net assets of the associate.
-The Group profit or loss and other comprehensive income includes the Group's share of the associate's profit or loss and other comprehensive income.
-The investment is considered for impairment annually.
+Investments in associates are recorded using the equity method of accounting.

+Under the equity method of accounting, the investments are initially recognised at cost and adjusted thereafter to recognise the group's share of post-acquisition profits or losses of the investee in profit or loss, and the group's share of movements in other comprehensive income.